TanvirHossain-eco/Saucedemo/README.md

 Check playwright version
 npm playwright -v

+Install the @axe-core/playwright
+npm install @axe-core/playwright

 Check playwright command options (if required) npx playwright --help

 Some changes on the configuration file
 ======================================
-3. Add some changes on playwright.config.js configuration file
+3. Add some changes on playwright.config.js configuration file & axetesting file

 3.1 /* Maximum time one test can run for. */
-  timeout: 30 * 1000,
+  timeout: 60 * 1000,
   expect: {
     /**
      * Maximum time expect() should wait for the condition to be met.